 “A lot of people look at us as a negative,” says Michael Shloub President of Crosby & Overton, “but we believe this is positive.
 We’re helping to protect the environment.”
 Then he says, “After all, we help people manage their waste properly and responsibly!”

 -Climate Conditions: The site is located in an area with moderate temperatures year round with no opportunity of coastal flooding.

 -Site Topography: The site is approximately 10ft.
 Above sea level.
 The entire facility is surrounded by an 8 ft. security fence.
 Access control is by 3-30 ft.
 Gates which remain closed except when waste transporters are entering or leaving the facility.The site is completely surrounded by berms which are minimum of 10” high.
 The faclility has a minimum of 8” of concrete beneath the entire facility and has rainwater Collection system.

-Crosby & Overton is proud of our safety record.
-There has been no lost time injury in the past three years.
+Crosby & Overton, Inc. is proud of our safety record.